Guidelines for the Preparation of Resolutions

 When writing a resolution, consider first what you want to accomplish.
 Are you seeking a specific action or direction by MSSNY and its staff?
 Do you want to change existing policy or create new policy?
 The way in which your resolution is written will smooth the way towards adoption by the MSSNY House of Delegates and make the House of Delegates overall much more efficient.

 Until you have looked at the Position Statements, you will not know whether the topic you are considering has been addressed on previous occasions.
-If it has, then you know whether you want to modify the existing position or policy, remove it from the positions which MSSNY has as official policy or ask for action regarding an existing policy
+If it has, then you know whether you want to modify the existing position or policy, remove it from the positions which MSSNY has as official policy or ask for other action regarding an existing policy.

 Understanding Resolutions and Their Construction

 A resolution is a main motion in parliamentary procedure which expresses the formal opinions or sentiments of those assembled at a meeting.

 A resolution is generally prefaced by statements, each introduced by the word “Whereas,” which state the reasons for and the background on the resolution.
 The whereas clauses are the preambles of the resolution and should identify a problem or need for action, address its timeliness or urgency, note any effects on the organization being asked to adopt the resolution or the public at large.
 If the proposed policy or action will alter current policy, you must cite the policy with the corresponding policy number.

 There is no discussion of or vote taken on whereas clauses.
 They offer an explanation and the rationale for the resolution only.
 Members frequently attempt to debate and amend these prefacing statements, often to the neglect of the main resolution.

 The “Resolved” clause(s) comes at the end of all prefacing statements and is the essential part of the resolution.
 They should be concise and clear.
 Each resolved clause must be able to stand alone in its content, logic and structure.
 They should be stated in the affirmative, since the negative form is often confusing and also confuses the voting process.